kddubey/cappr/README.md

 Create a more usable zero-shot text classification interface than [classification via sampling](https://platform.openai.com/docs/guides/completion/classification) (CVS).
 [Cookbook here](https://docs.google.com/document/d/1rqj7dkuvl7Byd5KQPUJRxc19BJt8wo0yHNwK84KfU3Q/edit).
-With this package's `predict_proba` interface, you no longer have to:
+With this package's `predict` interface, you no longer have to:
   1. study sampled completion strings which aren't in your label set
   2. figure out how to map them back to the label set
   3. figure out how to transform or point multi-token labels to single tokens, ignoring